coursera1/getdata-008/CodeBook.md

 * SetName:  describes if the subject is from the "training" or "test" group
 * SubjectID: the id of the subject
 * ActivityName: the name of the activity the subject is performing
 * A 86-feature vector with the mean and standard deviation of time and frequency domain variables.
-They were selected by selecting all variables with "mean" or "std" in their names (case insensitive match).
+They were selected by matching all variables names with "mean" or "std" (case insensitive match).

 ## Names of the feature vector variables
 1. tBodyAcc-mean()-X